pybop-team/PyBOP/README.md

 <!-- Installation -->
 ### Prerequisites
-To use and/or contribute to PyBOP, you must first install Python 3 (specifically, 3.8-3.11).
-For example, on a Debian-based distribution (Debian, Ubuntu - including via WSL, Linux Mint), open a terminal and enter:
+To use and/or contribute to PyBOP, first install Python (3.8-3.11).
+On a Debian-based distribution, this looks like:

 ```bash
 sudo apt update